heinlein/ovirt-console/README.md

 ### Caveats

 * The script only works for VNC consoles.
 I don't use SPICE.
 * The script is known to work under OS X 10.9.4 and 10.9.5.
-No other operating systems of OS X versions have been tested.
+No other operating systems or versions of OS X have been tested.
 * I'm new to Python, so I've probably violated a gazillion best practices.
 You can patch or keep silent; whining is not allowed. :-)